 For the past seven years, we have cultivated a growing community of purveyors who seek, procure, and re-sell ingredients on behalf of growers and producers.
 These vendors distinguish New Amsterdam Market from traditional farmers markets limited to growers only.
 Since 2005 we have welcomed butchers, bakers, greengrocers, fishmongers, sausage-makers, cheese sellers, fruit-gatherers, and similar businesses who support responsible agriculture, regional sourcing, and fair trade.
 By continuing to incubate such entrepreneurs, New Amsterdam Market will evolve as the hub of an alternative food system whose vendors sustain hundreds of family farms and small scale manufacturers.

 We have already seen several of our vendors grow from one-person, weekend enterprises into thriving small businesses selling in multiple locations and employing several full time staff.
-These success stories were made possible because we charge affordable weekly rents, provide a dedicated workforce to set up the market and assist vendors with their needs, and supply vendors with tables, stalls, and other amenities.
+These success stories were made possible because we charge affordable weekly rents, supply tables, stalls, & other amenities, and attract an audience of serious food professionals who come to New Amsterdam Market to discover new talent.
+Our dedicated workforce sets up and breaks down the market, and assists vendors with their needs.
 As proven by numerous public markets around the world, New Amsterdam Market will grow into a self-sustaining institution that provides such services through the fees paid by its vendors; but we count on our community to reach this point.

 With your help we can grow so much further in the coming year.
 Your contributions will allow us to add to our team, increase our programming, improve our market infrastructure, and extend our services to more New Yorkers, including the restaurant community.
 We are excited to build a foundation of supporters who will add to our voice.
 If you believe in our mission for Lower Manhattan, and a public market site in the Old Fulton Fish Market, please make a contribution today.
 We appreciate your support.